 For registration purposes, the ERS must submit a quick start facility declaration for each dispatchable generation facility and electricity storage facility with respect to its injection capability.
-The declaration is mandatory for all dispatchable generation facilities and electricity storage facility.
+The declaration is mandatory for all dispatchable generation facilities and electricity storage facilities and must reflect the actual capability of the facility.
 The IESO uses this data to determine which generation facilities and electricity storage facilities are set as quick start in the SCADA model (these generation Resources are eligible to provide 10-minute reserve when their breaker is open).